BlunderBoy/RESTful-API/README.md

     The server is written over TCP with the maximum request size of 1.5KB.
 It runs on the port designated by the PORT macro, ipv4 and listens for any incoming adress.
+    Everyone can add and querry products from this API.

 The API:

 POST:
+    -at api/register to register a new account.
+        Returns an warning if the account already exists.
+        Returns an error if it doesnt recieve json data.

-    -at api/register to register a new account. returns an warning if the account already exists. returns an error if it doesnt recieve json data.
+    -at api/login to log into an existing account.
+        Returns an error if it doesnt recieve json data.

-    -at api/login to log into an existing account. returns an error if it doesnt recieve json data. returns an error if the username isnt in the database.
+        Returns an error if the username isn't in the database.
-        note: i forgot to add a "wrong password reply". returns a cookie (the username + 10 character random string)
+        Note: i forgot to add a "wrong password reply".
+        Returns a cookie (the username + 10 character random string)

     -at api/add_product to add another product.
-        returns an error if it doesnt recieve json data. if the product exists already, it gets modified and date updated is reset. returns an error if you dont have a cookie.
+        Returns an error if it doesnt recieve json data.
+        If the product exists already, it gets modified and date updated is reset.
+        Returns an error if you dont have a cookie.

 GET:
-    -at api/products/books to get a json list of all the books. returns an error if you dont have a cookie.
+    -at api/products/books to get a json list of all the books.
+        Returns an error if you dont have a cookie.

     The server has internal checks for databases to not add the same ip twice, to not add the same user twice and for every send going outside the server I used the DIE macro to see if anything fails and where.
 Most of the logic is split up in small functions.
-The definitions for the classes used are split up inside eachothers files.
+The definitions for the classes used are split up inside each others files.